RussBaz/WebFrame/README.md

 Once you familiarise yourself with the syntax and deal with the .Net runtime, you should check the `Samples` folder.

-Clone this repository and then install the minimal template:
+Install the minimal template:

 ```
-dotnet new -i ./path/to/templates/Minimal/
+dotnet new -i RussBaz.WebFrame.Templates::*
 ```

 Create a new project just like you would normally do in a new directory of your choice: